 You can also use actual vitamin C powder.
 The major benefit is that it dissolves completely in water, so you don’t end up with gritty sediment in your serum.
 You can use either L-ascorbic acid or ascorbic acid, but both will degrade rapidly.

-Combine the vitamin C powder and filtered water in a 1-ounce bottle.
+Combine the vitamin C powder and filtered water in a 1-ounce dark-colored glass dropper bottle.
 Swirl together until the powder is completely dissolved.
 Then add the glycerin and vitamin E oil.
-Store in the refrigerator for up to three weeks.
-If it starts to turn yellow, it’s time to toss it.
+Store in the refrigerator for up to 3 weeks.
+If it starts to turn yellow, it's time to toss it.

-You can also use the serum in the evening after washing your face and applying toner, but before applying moisturizer.
+You can also use the serum in the evening after washing your face and applying toner but before applying your regular nighttime moisturizer.
 Gently pat it onto the face and neck, avoiding the eye area.

 Toner is another great way to introduce additional vitamin C into your regimen.
 This Hibiscus Vitamin C Toner is great for all skin types and can be used twice daily for that extra shot of benefits.